tcmetzger/sphinx-favicon/README.md

 > **Note**
 > **Updating from v0.2 to v0.3.**
-> When moving from v0.2 to v0.3 the name of the extention was changed.
-Please update the name used in the extention list of your `conf.py` from `sphinx-favicon` to `sphinx_favicon`.
+> When moving from v0.2 to v0.3 the name of the extension was changed.
+Please update the name used in the extension list of your `conf.py` from `sphinx-favicon` to `sphinx_favicon`.

 **A Sphinx extension to add custom favicons**